Shepherd’s incorporate in Ontario

 Today, I also make Toronto and York Region my home.
 I enjoy it’s variety of amenities, shopping, entertainment and of course surrounding lakes for recreation.
 I enjoy hiking, skiing, biking, and boating locally, national travel and history, small towns and meeting the great variety of diverse people living in this broad country.
 My passion is beautiful homes, architecture, design and helping people and families make that move to where they want to live in life!
 I look forward to helping you!
 Sincerely,

-LUCAIS CORP. is a Member of: Ontario Real Estate License and a member of the Canadian Real Estate Association, Ontario Real Estate Association and Toronto Real Estate Board (TREB).
+LUCAIS CORP. is a Member of: the Canadian Real Estate Association, Ontario Real Estate Association and Toronto Real Estate Board (TREB).